How To Optimize Your Spend With a Strategic Sourcing Process

 3. Categorize your spend

 Creating a strategic sourcing process can involve several levels.
 There’s the overall business strategy, followed by the whole-of-procurement strategy.
-Below this are category strategies (such as Travel), then strategies for sub-categories such as hotels and flights.
+Below this are category strategies (such as travel), then strategies for sub-categories like hotels and flights.

 Importantly, the strategies for spend categories and sub-categories should be aligned with the higher-level procurement and enterprise-level strategies.

-Finally, spend categorization will help you allocate time and resources to where they are most needed.
-For example, you might want to put your best talent on a strategically vital (costly and risky) category such as IT spend, while something like office stationery can be assigned to a junior team member, automated, or outsourced to a GPO.
+Finally, this tactic will help you allocate time and resources to where they are most needed.
+Putting your best talent on a strategically vital (costly and risky) category such as IT spend makes sense.
+Something like office stationery, for example, can be assigned to a junior team member, automated, or outsourced to a GPO.
 Determine strategically important categories by analyzing not only the costs, but the risks involved.

 4. Segment your suppliers

 In an ideal world, procurement professionals would treat every supplier relationship strategically.
-But this simply isn’t feasible in an organization with hundreds or thousands of suppliers in the spend tail.
+But this simply isn’t feasible in an organization with hundreds or thousands of suppliers on the books.

 Use the 80/20 rule to determine your strategic suppliers.
 This means segmenting the top 20% of suppliers that represent 80% of your total spend.
-Once you have done this, put a Supplier Relationship Management (SRM) program in place to nurture the relationship, reduce risk, and seek out additional value through innovation and partnership opportunities.
+A supplier relationship management program can help nurture the relationships and reduce risk.
+SRM programs also help you find additional value through innovation and partnership opportunities.